 1. The computer-generated simulation of a three-dimensional image or environment that can be interacted within a seemingly real or physical way by a person using electronic equipment, such as a head mounted display (HMD) with a mobile phone or computer.

 Mobile / Wireless VR

 The most familiar kind of VR headset is wireless.
-These include the primarily cheaper devices into which you slot your smartphone like Google Cardboard, but mid-range products like Gear VR.
-The biggest benefit of wireless VR is complete freedom from cables and the ability to use anywhere.
-Mobile / Wireless VR allows for a mid to high level of immersion and lower level of interactivity with in experiences.
+These include the primarily cheaper devices into which you slot your smartphone, like Google Cardboard, or mid-range products like Gear VR.
+The biggest benefit of wireless VR is the complete freedom from cables it provides, and the ability to use it anywhere.
+Mobile / Wireless VR allows for a mid to high level of immersion and lower level of interactivity within experiences.

-Most high-end VR headsets are tethered because the primary reason is processing power.
-When things start getting more complex and processor-heavy, that’s when expensive gaming PCs and a tethered connection are necessary.
+Most high-end VR headsets are tethered, primarily because of its processing power.
+When things start getting more complex and processor-heavy, such as expensive gaming PCs, a tethered connection is necessary.
 Tethered virtual reality allows for the highest quality and most interactive virtual reality experiences.

 We think [virtual and augmented reality have] the potential to transform how we interact with almost every industry today, and we think it will be equally transformative both from a consumer and an enterprise perspective.